Mad-Chemist/voter-registration-check/README.md

 # Known ToDos:

-* Make WebDriverIO use headless phantomJS
-  * This branch addressess this
 * Use Electron to generate exe / dmg / app files to run application on click
   * Ideally application would just be an icon in taskbar, option to update voter information would spawn current spawn-form.js
   * Ideally application would run on state's script on a timer, and throw notification if user becomes unregistered